Skip to main content

 All companies must adapt to keep pace with the future of work.
 The online MS in MIS – IT Project Management program from UIS gives students the in-demand skills and knowledge to keep their organizations competitive, excel in project management roles and earn more opportunities for career advancement.

-Learn more about UIS’s online Master of Science Management Information Systems with a Concentration in IT Project Management program.
+Learn more about UIS’s online Master of Science Management Information Systems in IT Project Management program.

 Related Articles